Aliwebs/project-1/README.md

 - More levels
 - Map builder
-- Better ghost movement by having them go to PACMAN instead of wander aimlessly.
+- Better ghost movement by having them go to PACMAN instead of wandering aimlessly.

 ## Key Learnings

 - Learned how to manage window state with JS and CSS.
-- Learned a lot timing of actions especially when moving PACMAN.
+- Learned a lot about timing of actions especially when moving PACMAN.
 - I made use of methods when doing common tasks like current tile or target tile as it was repeated code I made into a method on the object of  PACMAN or the ghosts.
 - Learned about CSS transform property as it is used to rotate PACMAN into the direction he is moving in.